trilitech/tezos-developer-docs/src/pages/resources/tezos-blockchain-overview/governance/improvement-process-tzip.md

 #### [**TZIP-10**](https://tzip.tezosagora.org/proposal/tzip-10/): Wallet Interaction

 To enable the adoption of dApps in the Tezos ecosystem, a standard for the communication between these applications and wallets is needed.
-Tezos dApp developers shouldn't need to implement yet another wallet just for their use case, and users shouldn't need a multitude of wallets just so they can use a certain service.
+Tezos app developers shouldn't need to implement yet another wallet just for their use case, and users shouldn't need a multitude of wallets just so they can use a certain service.

 TZIP-10 is a Tezos Improvement Proposal that specifies a standard way for dApps to interact with wallets.
 This standard then enables Tezos users to use their wallet of choice with Tezos dApps.
-For dApp developers, by using the TZIP-10 provider, they maximize the reach of their product to all users of TZIP-10 wallets.
+For app developers, by using the TZIP-10 provider, they maximize the reach of their product to all users of TZIP-10 wallets.
 ****

 #### [**TZIP-12**](https://tzip.tezosagora.org/proposal/tzip-12/): Multi-Asset / NFT \(FA2\)